xpack/doxygen2docusaurus/README.md

 # doxygen2docusaurus

-Website for the new doxygen2docusaurus project
+Website for the doxygen2docusaurus-cli-ts project.